Why Smart Students Are Still Failing the NCLEX 2026

 Mistake 3: Missing the Gray Zone

-Students do 100 practice questions but don't deeply understand why the right answer is right.
-Fix: Spend 3 minutes on each rationale.
+Students do 100 practice questions but do not deeply understand why the right answer is right.
+Spend 3 minutes on each rationale.
 Make sure you could teach someone else why the answer is correct.

 Step 2: Do Guided Case Studies